 If you have other suggestions or things to say about feedback, do raise in a comment below, and if I have anything to add I can try to follow up on that.
 In future posts I intend to address more specific aspects of revising and self-editing, and discuss related matters such as ways to solicit feedback, setting up a writing group, and readying your work for submission or publishing.

-A couple of links to articles that consider the idea of feedback in other ways:
+Links to another post and articles that consider the idea of feedback in other ways:

 * The Subtle Art Of Not Giving A Fuck (which doesn’t mean you totally don’t have to)